licanhua/YWinAppDriver/README.md

 We finished the prototype.
 Because the legal concern and there is no business value from leader's aspect, we didn't make it into the end user.

 I think YWinAppDriver is able to address above problems, and possible make every body happy.

+## Known issue

+### Window is not moved exactly the position you want.

+The window is moved, but it didn't pass the API testing.
+I guess the Window position is not the same as the control position, so there is some adjustment before the move.
+But I didn't find this API yet.'
+/session/:sessionId/window/:windowHandle/position
+/session/:sessionId/window/:windowHandle/size